 5. Learn about Cigars

-Cigar-smoking is not my thing, but my husband has always been big on it, so I stopped by Mombacho Cigars to pick him up a few.
+Cigar-smoking is not my thing, but my husband has always been big on it, so I stopped by Mombacho Cigars in Granada to pick him up a few.

 I ended up going on a tour with Brian as my guide.
 It was incredibly interesting to see the entire hand-made process, even if you’re not into cigars (like me).
 Mombacho is built into a beautiful old colonial-style home, and boasts the best view of the entire city from the roof.

-The story of Nicaraguan cigars is fascinating as well, as Nicaraguan cigars come from Cuban tobacco seeds grown in rich Nicaraguan soil.
+The story of Nicaraguan cigars is fascinating as well, as Nicaraguan tobacco come from Cuban tobacco seeds grown in rich Nicaraguan soil.